NaveenKharwar/ticktrack-cli/README.md

-# TickTrack CLI
+# 🕓 TickTrack CLI

-> A simple CLI tool to track your support tickets, tasks, and sessions — directly into Google Sheets.
+> A simple CLI tool to log support tickets and daily tasks straight into Google Sheets.

-TickTrack helps support engineers and developers log their daily tickets and tasks with speed and precision, without ever leaving the terminal.
+TickTrack helps support engineers and developers record their work—ticket by ticket—with speed, structure, and simplicity, all from your terminal.

----

 ## ✨ Features

 - 🔗 Log tickets by URL, with tags and comments
-- 🛠️ Record additional daily tasks (like writing docs, attending calls)
+- 🛠️ Add optional daily tasks (like documentation, meetings)
-- 📊 Automatically saves data to a Google Sheet
+- 📊 Automatically writes data to a connected Google Sheet
-- 📁 Creates a new sheet for each day
+- 🗓️ Creates a new sheet each day automatically
-- ➕ Adds a `BREAK` row when you end the session
+- ➕ Adds a `BREAK` row at end of session
-- 🧮 Shows total entries (excluding breaks)
+- 🧮 Displays total valid entries for the day
-- 🧠 All via a terminal-first, keyboard-friendly CLI

----
+- ⌨️ Terminal-based workflow — no mouse needed!

 ## 📸 Screenshot